 Instead of simplifying channel, menu, and technology chaos, the last wave of POS “solutions” added more load and complexity onto an already fragile tech stack.
 More APIs and systems led to more inefficient business processes and risks.

-It’s time to evolve past the complexities created by first-gen cloud providers into the new era of the digital savvy-guest.
+It’s time to evolve past the complexities created by first-gen cloud and legacy POS providers into the new era of the digital savvy-guest.
 Today you need a virtual and hyper-connected restaurant ecosystem to meet guest expectations consistently, whether on- or off-premises.

 The current state of Enterprise POS led brands to:

 - Create multiple menus across channels, harming brand integrity and the guest experience

 - Have limited flexibility and choice for hardware, credit card processing, and pricing models

 - Implement manual workarounds for delivery channels

 - Over-rely on WiFi and expensive network investments